What this is

 We assess the container, not the contents.

-For build work specifically: discovery happens against the shape of the workflow, not the data inside it.
+For build work: discovery happens against the shape of the workflow, not the data inside it.
 Testing uses synthetic or anonymized data in our environment.
-Production data flows through your automations in your tenancy, not ours.
-We attempt to build in our environment, deploy to yours, and hand off the keys at cutover.
+Production data flows through your automations in your own accounts and environment — not ours.
+We build in our environment, deploy to yours, and hand off the keys at go-live.
 This is the practice that makes the work survivable for regulated buyers.

 Human-in-the-loop is non-negotiable.
-We do not design automations that take consequential action without a human checkpoint, particularly in regulated verticals.
+We do not design automations that take consequential action without a human checkpoint.
 The checkpoint is the design feature that makes the automation defensible.
 It is not something to be optimized away.

 What comes after

-- Fractional AI Officer - when build work, governance maintenance, advising, and measurement are all running at once, the Fractional retainer is the cleaner shape.
-Build work absorbs into the retainer at retainer rates.
-If you find yourself approving Maintenance hours and Custom Build proposals in the same quarter, we’ll have the Fractional conversation with you directly.
+- Fractional AI Officer — when build work, governance maintenance, advising, and measurement are all running at once, the retainer is the cleaner shape.
+Build work absorbs into it at retainer rates.

-- Compliance Readiness (Vanta partner) - when your automations need to feed into a formal certification effort.
-The governance artifacts we ship with each automation feed directly into a SOC 2, HIPAA, ISO 27001, or HITRUST evidence base.
+- Compliance Readiness (partnered with Vanta, a compliance automation platform) — the governance documents shipped with each automation feed directly into a SOC 2, HIPAA, ISO 27001, or HITRUST evidence base.

 Book a free consultation.
 We’ll talk through the workflow, the data it touches, the systems it reaches, and whether a Launch, a Custom Build, or something else entirely is the right starting point.